spring-guides/gs-spring-boot/README.ftl.md

 This change isn't about comparing Tomcat vs. Jetty.
 Instead, it demonstrates how Spring Boot reacts to what is on your classpath.

-Another example is [Uploading Files][gs-uploading-files].
-In that guide, you can see how Spring Boot reacts to adding a `MultipartConfigElement` to your application context.
-Spring Boot automatically plugs that bean into the DispatcherServlet and adds some other beans needed to support file uploads.

 As you can see below, the code is the same as before:

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>